The Mosasaurus was much longer than the fearsome Tyrannosaur rex.

 When people talk about prehistoric monsters, they typically refer to dinosaurs and other beasts that ruled the lands.
 But life in the Mesozoic was brutal on land and the seas.
-Among the ancient beasts that ruled the oceans of the world years ago were the Mosasaurus.
-It’s a genus of massive aquatic carnivorous lizards that lived during the Late Cretaceous Era from about 70-66 million years ago.
+Among the ancient beasts that ruled the oceans of the world years ago was the Mosasaurus.
+It’s a genus of massive, aquatic, carnivorous lizards that lived during the Late Cretaceous Era from about 70-66 million years ago.

-Although they lived around the same time as the dinosaurs, the Mosasaurus were actually not sea dinosaurs.
+Although they lived around the same time as the dinosaurs, the Mosasaurus was actually not a sea dinosaurs.
 Rather, it was a genus of reptiles more closely related to present-day squamate reptiles such as snakes and lizards.

 Most species of the Mosasaurus genus were massive in size.
 In fact, the largest reptiles of the Mosasaur family were members of this genus.
 Mosasaurus hoffmanni is the biggest Mosasaur fossil ever found.
-Scientists estimate that it was about 46-56 feet long.
-Its size is comparable to that of the Megalodon; a well-known giant prehistoric shark believed to have lived around the same time.
+Scientists estimate that it was about 39-42 feet long, but could get up to 57 feet!
+It weighed 2200 lbs. or more.
+Its size is comparable to that of the Megalodon, a well-known, giant prehistoric shark believed to have lived about the same time.

-Although Mosasaurus were reptiles, they were similar in appearance to modern-day whales.
+Although Mosasauruses were reptiles, they were similar in appearance to modern-day whales.
 They had a two-lobed tail made of soft tissue.
-The Mosasaurus’ tail bends slightly downwards towards the end.
-They also had a pair of forelimbs and hindlimbs.
-They used these paddle-like limbs for fast swimming.
+The Mosasaurus’ tail bent slightly downwards towards the end.
+It also had a pair of forelimbs and hindlimbs.
+It used these paddle-like limbs for fast swimming.

 Mosasaurus were most likely the most dominant predator species that lived during the cretaceous period.
 These large and carnivorous sea monsters would have eaten pretty much any kind of prey they could find, given their large size.
-Their diet would have consisted of large fish, sharks, sea birds, and even small mosasaurs.
+Their diet would have consisted if ammonoids (extinct crustaceans), large fish, cuttlefish, sharks, sea birds, and even small mosasaurs.
 The Mosasaurus’s feeding habits differed from that of other sea predators.
 Instead of taking large bites out of prey like sharks, this reptile most likely swallowed its prey whole after piercing it with its massive teeth.